 There was also some trepidation over how MTD would work in practice.
 The majority (64%) were confused as to how previously manual tasks would be automated and nearly half weren’t clear on how the end-to-end automation of tax could be achieved from source to submission.

 88% of organisations often with larger data collection requirements were particularly worried about how they would handle multiple returns across numerous entities.
 Others were concerned over they would be able to address complex VAT calculations such as exemptions, adjustments (fuel scale charges, partial exemptions etc), amendments, combining records, overseas entities and special schemes.
 With regards to the latter, nearly half wanted to explore how they could automate currently exempt processes such as retail, flat rate and margin schemes and were keen to know if MTD could be used to carry these out too.

 Looking to the future, nearly 40% agreed they would value an MTD solution that leant itself to MTD for Corporation Tax, indicating many want an MTD solution that can scale beyond today's VAT requirements and prepare the business for further legislative change.

 There was also a clear appreciation of the benefits MTD could confer on the business, with half recognising it would bring efficiency gains, 46% acknowledging it would lead to greater accuracy and fewer errors, and a quarter that it would allow them to utilise advisor resource more productively.

 In the second of our blog posts on the Tax Professionals Survey 2019, we’ll take a closer look at tax teams’ future aspirations and the changes they believe automation will bring.

-To read the survey report in full by clicking on the link below:
+To read the survey report in full click on the link below:

-Alternatively, you could speak with us about any of the issues raised such as pretesting your MTD processes, contact us today.
+Alternatively, to speak with us about any of the issues raised (such as pretesting your MTD processes) contact us today